JanssenProject/jans/docs/cedarling/reference/cedarling-entities.md

 There is no fixed set of principal types -- any entity type defined in the Cedar schema can be used as a principal.
 Common examples include `User` and `Workload`, but these are just conventions defined in your schema.

+When multiple principals are provided, Cedarling evaluates each one independently and combines results using [`CEDARLING_PRINCIPAL_BOOLEAN_OPERATION`](./cedarling-principal-boolean-operations.md).

 ### EntityData Structure

 Each principal is passed as an `EntityData`: